Do you want to learn how to get strong legs?

 Position your heels on top of a bosu ball and then flex your glutes hard to extend your hips.
 From this position, curl the ball in towards you while maintaining your glutes activated.

-Slowly return the starting position by straightening your legs.
+Slowly return to the starting position by straightening your legs.
 Keep your glutes on, and your hips extended the entire time.

 This exercise is superior to the hamstring curl as it also activates your glutes and core muscles simultaneously.

 Can I Perform A Leg Workout With Dumbbells?

 Absolutely.
 The beauty of these exercises is that they can all be performed with dumbbells as well.